AgnosPCB/documentation/docs/help/FAQ.md

 ??? question "What is the difference between "client updates" and "neural network updates"?
 How frequently are these updates provided?"

     Client upgrades refer to the graphical interface used by the operator that includes features to facilitate PCBA inspections.
 As for the neural network updates, these refer to the architecture that performs the inspections and returns the result to the client software.
-ONLINE units do not require neural network updates as they use the latest version released on the AgnosPCB's server.
-The OFFLINE units can also upgrade the neural network architecture with ease with just a USB drive.
+ONLINE units do not require neural network updates as they use the latest version released on AgnosPCB's server.
+The OFFLINE units can also upgrade the neural network architecture easily using just a USB drive.
 The neural network is usually updated every 3-4 months.

 ??? question "How can I manage my online subscription?"